DCotterill/halixia-hugo/content/ma/flossing-1054.md

 ---
-title: "Flossing "
+title: "Flossing"
 date: 2020-09-01T12:49:27+06:00
 featureImage: images/ma/placeholder.jpeg
 layout: static
 ---

 Importance of flossing

 Although flossing is one of those annoying daily routines, learn more about the importance and benefits of flossing daily.